Receive FourKites’ exclusive ebooks, reports, industry insights and event invitations in your inbox.

-Inventory carrying cost, or more simply referred to as “carrying cost,” is something just about everyone who sells a physical product has to deal with in some form or other.
+Inventory carrying cost, or more simply referred to as “carrying cost,” is the sum of all the costs associated with holding inventory or stock in storage or warehouse.
+It includes hard costs like your investment in the product, physical warehouse or storage space, transportation and distribution fees, as well as soft costs like taxes, insurance and the personnel needed to manage the product.
+Inventory carrying costs are something that anyone who sells a physical product has to deal with.
 If you’re selling a physical product, then that product needs to be held as inventory at some point before it makes it to the final consumer.
-That act of storing a product as inventory has costs associated with it: from warehouse or storage space to transportation and distribution costs and much more.

 Generally, inventory carrying costs can be broken down into one of four categories: